Top 3 Startup Challenges (And What To Do About Them!)

 This is the growth achieved by internal initiatives versus external funding or acquisitions.
 Organic growth includes content marketing, social media marketing, SEO, PR, paid advertising, and email marketing.
 You want to generate leads, spread awareness, grow your reputation, acquire and retain customers, and produce brand advocates.
 Here are some ways to address achieving this growth.

-• Consistently create and share useful, valuable, high-quality content to grow your audience and reputation.
+• Consistently create and share helpful, valuable, high-quality content to grow your audience and reputation.
 You need to invest in a long-term content creation strategy.

 • You can't outspend the big established competitors.
 But you can innovate, experiment, and think outside the box in ways they cannot.
 Create better content.
 Visit blogs of the biggest businesses in your niche, and you'll likely see the same subjects, topics, and even headlines.
 You'll never stand out by doing more of the same.